tscircuit/jlcsearch/README.md

 AI is incredibly good at performing every step in the process above, end to end.
 I recommend using [aider](https://www.aider.chat/) and adding docs, lib, routes and scripts folders to the context.

+## How Does It work?
+As a developer new to this codebase, or a curious user, you may have some questions about the flow of data through the scripts and automations inside this repo.
+It all starts with the [jlcparts](https://github.com/yaqwsx/jlcparts) project, which compiles a massive **11GB** sqlite3 database of *everything* [JLCPCB](https://jlcpcb.com) has to offer.
+As you can imagine, this would be very resource-intensive and slow to search, so the next steps are scripts that optimize it heavily, although it's more accurate to say that they rebuild it entirely.
+`scripts/setup-db-optimizations.ts` and `scripts/setup-derived-tables.ts` show the various optimizations that are performed, including:
+- Removing stale components that haven't been in stock for over a year.
+- Only keeping categories of components that we are currently interested in and have a schema defined for (see the corresponding component types in `lib/db/derivedtables` for examples).
+- Adding columns for traits that we care about such as price, stock level, and basic/ preferred status (to save on assembly costs).

+The result is `db.sqlite3` which presently comes in at **under 2GB** in size.

+If you wish to use some data that exists in the [jlcparts](https://github.com/yaqwsx/jlcparts) database but is not yet being brought over to the optimized `db.sqlite3`, you can look at the originating database to get familiar with it and find the data structures you wish to bring over.
+An easy way to do this can be: after you have run `bun run setup` and it has completed, the cache zip archive files are still located at `./buildtmp` - simply unpack these yourself (preferably into a separate directory outside of the project) and there is your 11GB `cache.sqlite3` database to look at.

+To recap:
+- If you wish to use additional **component data** (like the basic/ preferred status) that exists in [jlcparts](https://github.com/yaqwsx/jlcparts), it won't be in the optimized `db.sqlite3` (and thus jlcsearch won't know about it) until you add it via a script in `lib/db/optimizations/` and then call it in `scripts/setup-db-optimizations.ts`.
+You should then do `bun run setup` again to rebuild the optimized database with your new data.
+- If you wish to add additional **component types** (like gyroscopes or Molex connectors) you would need to set up a new schema for them in `lib/db/derivedtables` and then do `bun run generate:db-types` to generate the new table types as per the Development section above.

 ## Acknowledgements